wz30/Leetcode/pattern.md

 - question about Top K pattern, the problem usuallu assume the Top k elements are unqiue, how to handle the duplicate cases

+## Pattern: sliding window (two pointers)
+- In my exp, sliding window is using fixed window size,and when move the window, we always remove the left and add right.
+- two pointers is more flexible since the size of window is uncertain.
+The size is decided by the requirment or auusmption.
+Longest subsreing with at most k distinct character is a good example.
+- And they have two different templates
+  - [x] 3.
+Longest Substring Without Repeating Characters
+  - [x] 76 Minimum Window Substring
+  - [x] 239 Sliding Window Maximum
+  - [x] Longest Substring with At Most K Distinct Characters
+  - [x] Sliding Window Median (relaetd to problem: find median in stream)
+  - [x] Permutation in String
+  - [x] Longest Repeating Character Replacement
+  - [x] Longest Substring with At Most Two Distinct Characters

 ## Reference
 - master method to analyze the recursive funtion: (https://leetcode.com/explore/learn/card/recursion-ii/470/divide-and-conquer/2871/)